 If you sell a service run a carousel ad and feature some client testimonials.

-Here are a few little-known Facebook ad hacks you can implement in minutes to boost your conversions.
+Here are 3 little-known Facebook ad targeting tips you can quickly apply to boost your customer conversions.

-An ad with more comments, likes and shares will perform better than an Ad with little to none of these.
+If your Facebook Ad has more comments, likes and shares then it will perform better compared to ads with little to no social proof.

-For example: Look closely at these 2 Facebook ads below…what do you notice?
+For example: Look closely at the 2 Facebook ads below…what do you notice?

-Both of these ads have similar images, ad copy and are trying to get you to sign up for a gym membership.
+Both ads are similar in terms of their images and messaging of trying to get you to sign up for a gym membership.

 It gets better…

-Here’s a comparison of an ad with a $10 budget and with the same targeting parameters and budget ($10 per day), just targeting different locations.
+Look: Here’s a comparison of an ad with a $10 budget and with the same targeting set-up, just different locations.

-You can clearly see that Brazil and Mexico offer a higher number of results for the same price.
+You can see how Brazil and Mexico offer a much higher reach for the same price.

 It’s always a smart idea to run multiple versions of the same ad.